Feed a pregnant dog much the same as any other adult dog, that is 5:1:1, just with a few tweaks along the way…

 By the time she whelps, the feed quantity may be half of what it was the previous week (with no bone), with many only eating 25% of the previous weeks total.
-A day or two beforehand some bitches will stop eating all together and the same can happen afterwards.
-Don’t worry, they have lots of reserves to draw upon.
+A day or two beforehand some bitches will stop eating altogether and the same can happen afterwards.
+Don’t worry, you have given them lots of reserves to draw upon.

 Once she begins to eat again, one can start thinking about getting calcium back into her diet, but NOT in the form of supplements.
 She needs fresh meat mince with bone in it (in case she’s not up to eating bones).
 Thus focus on bonier bits like chicken backs, necks, carcass, wings.
 Even ground egg shells.
 Whatever.
 This will help build milk, naturally.
 And don’t forget to leave out lots of fresh water.

 Why Less and Less Bone Before Birth and More After?